Kanboard Documentation

 • Reverse-Proxy authentication

-More over, after a successful authentication, a Two-Factor post authentication can be done.
-Kanboard supports natively the TOTP standard.
+Moreover, after a successful authentication, a Two-Factor post-authentication can be performed.
+Kanboard natively supports the TOTP standard.

 Authentication Interfaces

-To have a pluggable system, authentication drivers must implement a set of interfaces:
+To enable a pluggable system, authentication drivers must implement a set of interfaces:

 InterfaceRole